JFAlexanderS/Contest-Archive/README.md

 Contest-Archive
 ===============

-A collection of most ACs I have for different contests.
+A collection of some ACs I have for different contests.